zembutsu/docs.docker.jp/engine/reference/commandline/images.rst

 .. code-block:: bash

    $ docker images --filter "label=com.example.version=1.0"
-   REPOSITORY          TAG                 IMAGE ID            CREATED              VIRTUAL SIZE match-me            latest              eeae25ada2aa        About a minute ago   188.3 MB
+   REPOSITORY          TAG                 IMAGE ID            CREATED              SIZE match-me            latest              eeae25ada2aa        About a minute ago   188.3 MB

 ..
 In this example, with the 0.1 value, it returns an empty set because no matches were found.